About YIT School

 High School Program

-Youth in Transition provides students with academic, vocational, specials courses, and elective programming that meet requirements for a high school diploma or certificate of completion.
-Youth in Transition follows the Maryland State Curriculum and those of several local school systems to provide a comprehensive educational experience.
-Included in this program are various vocational trades intended to produce post-secondary success and positive outcomes after the student has exited the program.
-These vocational offerings (described on the “Vocational Programs” page) provide students with practical experiences not offered in any other nonpublic school setting in Maryland.
+Youth in Transition provides students with academic, art/physical education courses, and elective programming that meet requirements for a high school diploma or certificate of completion.
+Youth in Transition follows the Maryland College and Career Readiness Standards (MCCRS) and local school systems to provide a comprehensive educational experience.

 Middle School Program

 Youth in Transition’s Middle School program serves grades six to eight.
 Students focus on acquiring academic skills in the main content areas which include Reading and Language Arts, Mathematics, Science, and Social Studies.
-Youth in Transition follows the Maryland State Curriculum and those of several local school systems.
+Youth in Transition follows the Maryland College Career Readiness Standards (MCCRS) and local school systems.
 Students rotate through special subject areas such as Art and Physical Education.
-The Middle School program also includes the option for experiences in our Vocational Program.

 Our therapeutic staff provides services to students in a variety of therapeutic settings including the educational and vocational classrooms, small groups, and individual sessions.
 We use the latest techniques and technologies to provide state of the art treatment and evaluation techniques to assist our students in maximizing their educational goals.

-The NCIA Youth in Transition School provides psychological services for students who need intensive support and assistance.
+Youth in Transition School provides counseling services for students according to the individualized education plan.
 Our professional staff works directly with the student to implement the goals and objectives of each student’s Individualized Education Plan (IEP).
 Clinical social workers provide our specialized counseling services as needed for social and emotional development.

 - Anger Management